 Prior to January 1, 2021, we maintained a self-funded health insurance program with a stop-loss umbrella policy with a third-party insurer to limit the maximum potential liability for medical claims.
 The program was terminated at December 31, 2020.
 However, previously incurred-but-not-reported claims and related expenses were incurred during the current quarter.
 With respect to this program, we considered historical and projected medical utilization data when estimating the health insurance program liability and related expense.
 As of June 30, 2021, \$0.1 million was in reserve for the self-funded health insurance program.
-As of December 31, 2020, \$0.2 million was in reserve for the self-funded health insurance program.
-The reserve is included in other accrued liabilities on the condensed consolidated balance sheets.
+As of December 31, 2020, \$0.2 million was in reserve for the self-funded in other accrued liabilities on the condensed consolidated balance sheets.